whyboris/utilitarianism.net/content/en/05-population-ethics.md

 #### Tolerating the Intuition

-Proponents of the total view may “bite the bullet” and simply accept that world Z is better than world A. They may point out that, while initially counterintuitive, this conclusion is based on the compelling goal to create a world with as much total well-being as possible.
+Proponents of the total view may “bite the bullet” and simply accept that world Z is better than world A. They may point out that, while initially counterintuitive, this conclusion is based on the compelling goal of creating a world with as much total well-being as possible.
 On the total view, reductions in the average well-being level of a population can be more than compensated for by adding sufficiently many lives that are worth living.
 Since lives worth living are (one would naturally think) an inherently good thing, it seems rhetorically overblown to call this implication “repugnant”.

 Indeed, it turns out to be remarkably difficult to avoid the repugnant conclusion.
 Strong arguments, such as Parfit's “mere addition paradox”,[^17] entail the repugnant conclusion without assuming the total view to begin with.
 Consider the choice between the following three worlds, A, A+, and B.

 ![Mere Addition Paradox](/img/population-ethics-3.svg "Mere Addition Paradox")

 In world A, everyone’s well-being is very high.
 World A+ contains (i) one population group that is identical to the A population in terms of population size and average well-being, and (ii) a second group of the same size but with slightly lower well-being.
 Most people would agree that A+ is not worse than A (and may even be better) since, intuitively, merely adding people with lives worth living (without thereby harming anyone else) cannot make an outcome worse.
-Now consider world B with the same overall population size as A+.
+Now consider world B, which has the same overall population size as A+.
 The average well-being in B is slightly higher than in A+ but lower than in A. When we compare worlds A+ and B, it seems that B must be better.
 Not only are the average _and_ total welfare in B higher than in A+, but well-being is also more equally distributed.
 Yet, if B is better than A+, and A+ is not worse than A, it follows that B must be better than A.[^18] Repeating this process—comparing world B with B+ and C etc.—leads to world Z with an enormous number of people with lives barely worth living.
 Following the above reasoning, world Z must be better than world A: the repugnant conclusion.

 #### Attacking the Alternatives